priendeau/Fnct.d/README.rst

 This is also invite Structural design to own memory by design componnent having inherent cache instruction being storing complete list of Prefixed-Variable being stored under Unique-ID and be accessible from SQLite Storage Engine facility to ouput initial herited value from this Unique-ID.

 This will also implement a WILL of HAVING TO talk to API or SQLite Storage Engine facility by emitting a Unique-ID SHALL BE and Imperatively Be used by the facility and be automatically stored.

 Convention use in this development
 ==================================
 By calling '**Idiom**' I will refer to a current sequence obtained by promoted output of an application and/or result of the system itself.
 Having property to be unique it also refer to it's unique family called sequenced-data.

 By calling '**Functor**' I  will refer to a  transient way  to call  conventionnal function and / or application with really general function statement.
 To use as simplification of statement and to simplify uses in End-Users test and uses.

 By calling '**Stub**' I will refer to a function ancestor replaced by a modern Fnct.D function name and or any Short-Named Function to replace a long function name.
 It's also used in one way function uses.
 Like BoolVarTestVarCreation is becoming versatile and will not only offer a one if / fi template, but some  stub will be generated to render easy to understand and use it .
 We do predict upcoming BoolVarTestVarCreation showing entering in higher mangling and will cover [ if - elif ], [ elif, elif ], [ elif , fi ] logical pair and will not only generate simple assertion based on scoped variable.

 Term '**general function statement**', stand for nominal function with less than 3 lines of code or only to hide End-User usuability out of conventionnal method describe in Fnct.D to uses Variable direct re-definition in function call to allow reduction of Bash or similar shell to apply a ulimit and other mechanism to reduce lenght of element or limit of memory to acheive a debugging statement decoy similar problem in future bash - Sub command domain know to be function script language.

 Naming Convention
 =================

 Uses of some term to explicitly reffer to a specific definition is also used inside this Library and Documentation.

-- *Communication Layer*
-	Stand for Prefixed-Variable to use to call a common function equiped from Fnct.D functionality .
+ - *Communication Layer* Stand for Prefixed-Variable to use to call a common function equiped from Fnct.D functionality .

-- *Prefixed-Variable*
-	Stand for First Listed and Showed by GetVarReference Variables inside a Top function definition.
+ - *Prefixed-Variable* Stand for First Listed and Showed by GetVarReference Variables inside a Top function definition.
 Some other sub-function can include the same mechanism, assuming their role can grow and be extruded from function .

-- *Internal-Variable*
-	Stand for Any variable not declared properly or implicitly not respecting the Naming convention site in __call_locality declaration
+ - *Internal-Variable* Stand for Any variable not declared properly or implicitly not respecting the Naming convention site in __call_locality declaration

-- *__call_locality*
-	Stand for First Identifiant inside a function, naming the function Argument or member 0 hold the Prefixed-Variable Prefixed-Name and Argument 1 hold the name of the function.
+ - *__call_locality* Stand for First Identifiant inside a function, naming the function Argument or member 0 hold the Prefixed-Variable Prefixed-Name and Argument 1 hold the name of the function.

-- *Arg0*
-	Stand for first Element from a list of parameter obtained from function call .
+ - *Arg0* Stand for first Element from a list of parameter obtained from function call.
 Usually $* hold everything it was definied to not use it as strong reference and might be shorted or extended with uses of pop action and pushing function adding to function argument list extra information during a normal uses of the Shell-Bash .
 Called ArrayArg it hold on declaration of the function all incoming argument.

-- *If-statement*
-- *If-elif-(n-elif)-f*
+ - |*If-statement*
+   |*If-elif-(n-elif)-f*
-- *If-n-elif statement *
+   |*If-n-elif statement *
-	Refer for a hard-stated Bash-Shell If statement or a BoolVarTestVarCreation result which depend of the result but once executed produce an hard-stated Bash-Shell If statement.
+   |Refer for a hard-stated Bash-Shell If statement or a BoolVarTestVarCreation result which depend of the result but once executed produce an hard-stated Bash-Shell If statement.

 Example of Bash-Shell If statement